SU chancellor says nationwide demonstrations after Oct. 7 ‘encouraged from Iran’

 “When he noted that ‘very few’ Syracuse University students were involved, he was referring to the proportion of participants in the encampment relative to the overall student population,” Scalese wrote.
 “It is true that the encampment on our campus did include individuals from outside the university, including community members, activists and other non-students.”

-The panel aimed to contextualize how universities can address rising rates of antisemitism following Oct.
-7 and spoke about the nationwide encampments.
-The guests were broadly critical of the protests that followed the Oct.
+The panel aimed to contextualize how universities can address rising rates of antisemitism and spoke about the nationwide encampments.
+The host, Alums for Campus Fairness President Avi Gordon, and panelists were broadly critical of the protests that followed the Oct.
 7 attack, saying they fueled antisemitic attitudes.

 Meghan Hendricks | Daily Orange File Photo

 On Dec.
-15, 2023, administrators confronted demonstrators conducting a pro-Palestine “study-in” in the Schine Student Center and asked them to take down a poster that read “Globalize the Intifada.”
+15, 2023, administrators confronted demonstrators conducting a pro-Palestine “study-in” in the Schine Student Center and asked them to take down a poster that read “globalize the intifada.”
+Syverud said during the panel that, in this case, SU determined that the phrase fulfilled the standard for creating a hostile environment, though it did permit some phrases, including “from the river to the sea.”

 “What we did have in the early days in Syracuse, and early weeks, was an evolving set of rules of what Title VI meant.
 What created a hostile environment?”
 Syverud said.
 “I was not prepared to decide whether I needed to launch into doing something when people chanted, ‘From the river, to the sea.’”